RZEdward/RZEdward.github.io/_pages/about.md

 ---

 <br>
 My core interests lie in mathematics, statistics, finance, and model development, and I have developed a range of technical skills in the fields of data science, data engineering, and machine learning, through personal projects, work history, and self-study.
-In addition, I hold a Master's degree from Durham University in Biology and Physics within the Natural Sciences programme.
+In addition, I hold a Master's degree from Durham University in Biology and Physics within the Natural Sciences programme (Master's project completed within Computational Physics department).

 In recent times I have particularly enjoyed exploring the theory and application of convolutional neural networks.
 <br>